mmontone/ten/README.md

 - *Output tags*: `{{ <var> }}`, becomes `<var>`, and `{{ <fn> &rest args }}`, that becomes `(fn arg1 arg2 .. argn)`.
 - *Control tags*: `{% <expr> %} body {% end %}`, becomes `(<expr> body)`.

-Control tags are used to specify Lisp code "inline" in the template, and tend to contain imperative code, their return values are ignored.
+Control tags which parts of the tamplate are rendered; their return value is ignored.

 The value returned by output tags are interpolated into the template.
-The function called can be any Lisp function, or another template.
+The function called can be any Lisp function, or another template (because templates are compiled to functions).

  For example: